patricklafrance/wmfnext-shell/README.md

 > require("wmfnext-remote-loader/createModuleFederationConfiguration.cjs");
 > ```

-Again, you probably noticed that the [ModuleFederationPlugin](https://webpack.js.org/plugins/module-federation-plugin) is configured with the output of the  `createRemoteConfiguration()` function.
+Again, you probably noticed that the [ModuleFederationPlugin](https://webpack.js.org/plugins/module-federation-plugin) is configured with the output of the  `createModuleConfiguration()` function.
 The function has an identical signature as the `createHostConfiguration()` function described in the previous section and serve the same purpose, e.g. gentle the configuration of the plugin and ensure the shell conventions are followed.

 > The shell conventions are quite simple, there's only one...
 A remote module must configure `ModuleFederationPlugin` with:
 >